puppetlabs/puppet-docs/source/pe/2.5/trouble_common_problems.markdown

     Connected to screech.example.com.
     Escape character is '^]'.

-Otherwise, it will return something like "nodename nor servname provided, or not known."
+Otherwise, it will return something like "name or service not known."

 To fix this, make sure the puppet master server is reachable at the DNS name your agents know it by, and make sure that the `pe-httpd` service is running.